 The Norwegian government has classified the Repparfjord as a National Salmon Fjord, due to the importance of its Atlantic salmon spawning grounds.
 Coastal fisherman, including Sámi sea fisherman are deeply concerned the project will smother habitat critical to salmon, cod and other marine life.
 Many Sámi fear the Nussir mine will destroy reindeer grazing areas and disrupt their traditional lifestyle.
 Sami leadership have steadfastly opposed the project, refusing to grant consent during the government-led consultation process.

 Tailings are the sludge left once the mineral is extracted from the ore.
 They contain crushed rock, processing chemicals and naturally occurring elements that become toxic when exposed to air or water.
 This toxic cocktail settles on and smothers the seafloor, killing everything that lives there.
 Tailings can also spread, contaminating other areas and destroying coral reefs and other habitat.

 Although fjords are at the heart of its identity and economy, Norway is the only country in Europe currently allowing mining companies to dump solid mine waste directly into open water bodies.
 The fight to stop this mine has unified young people, environmentalists, indigenous people, local fisherman, and marine experts.

 On the brink of destruction

 In January 2018, the Norwegian Government placed a 4-year ban on the issuing of new permits to dump mine waste in the ocean in order to develop a better understanding of the economic and environmental consequences of the practice.
-The decision does not immediately impact Nussir’s mine, which has already been permitted to dump.
+The decision does not immediately impact Nussir’s mine, which was already permitted to dump.

 Banner photo credit: Svein Lund